Chucky Pancamo: Season 6

-At the beginning of season 6, Pancamo is released from the hospital ward and his partnership in the drug trade with Morales is running smoothly.
-Ryan O'Reily lies to Pancamo about Peter Schibetta wishing to curse Pancamo with the evil eye, but Pancamo believes him and he and the Sicilians kill Schibetta and remove his eye.
-Pancamo then attacks James Robson in the prison library, but Robson is saved by a C.O.
+At the beginning of season 6, Pancamo is released from the hospital ward and his partnership in the drug trade with Morales is running smoothly, The Homeboys still angry over Hill's death initiate fights with the Sicilians.
+Ryan O'Reily lies to Pancamo about Peter Schibetta wishing to curse Pancamo with the evil eye, after he boasts that he will put the curse on everyone Ryan cares about until he is unable to bear the grief, in retaliation for causing his fathers death in season 1, but Pancamo believes him, as Scibetta has previously blamed him for past failures and being assaulted, so he and the Sicilians kill Schibetta and remove his eye.
+Pancamo then attempts to attacks James Robson in the prison library after being expelled from the aryans, but Robson is saved by a C.O.
 From there, Robson seeks protection from Wolfgang Cutler, who makes him his sex slave.
-Pancamo later tries to assault Robson in the cafeteria, but Cutler steps in and fights him off.
+Pancamo later tries to assault Robson in the cafeteria, when Robson swears at him, but Cutler steps in and fights him off.
 When Redding takes the Homeboys to work as telemarketers, Glynn gives back control of the kitchen to Pancamo and the Sicilians under the condition that they stay away from the Aryans.
 In the gym, Pancamo and the other Sicilians approach Robson with an offer he can’t refuse.
 They tell him that if he whacks Cutler, they will forgive him.
-Robson has sex with Cutler one last time then hangs Cutler, making it look like a suicide.
+Robson has sex with Cutler one last time then persuades Cutler to hang himself, making it look like a suicide.
 Pancamo is then approached by Redding, who asks him to stop any attempt by the Homeboys to deal drugs so they will be forced back to work as telemarketers.
-Pancamo gladly does so and has one of Poet's drug connections outside of prison killed.
+Pancamo gladly does so and has one of Poet's drug connections outside of prison incapacitated.
 Pancamo then sees a new inmate selling hash brownies in the cafeteria.
-The Sicilians corner him and kill him with hot steam from a pipe inside the storage room.
+The Sicilians corner him after killing his contacts and kill him with hot steam from a pipe inside the storage room.
 In the end, the Sicilians have a monopoly over the drug trade, with the Homeboys working as telemarketers and the Latinos leaderless after Morales is killed in the infirmary.
 In the meantime, a gay nightclub owner named Alonzo Torquemada is sent to Oz and sells designer drugs called D-Tabs.
 Torquemada approaches Pancamo with an offer he can't refuse - A partnership using his connection through Pancamo's nephew, Angelo as a reference.
 Pancamo accepts and to celebrate their new partnership, Torquemada gives Pancamo some free D-Tabs for him to pass among the Sicilians.
+The Sicilian and other inmates are evacuated after the unknown substance attack causes OZ to be evacuated.